-A mid-term review is not required if ALL of the below apply

-- There are no nonconformances. - No known or anticipated changes to the certification scope will arise before recertification. - The risk of changes to current conformance ratings and management controls is low. - For each 'recognised' provision during the certification period, there is: - a third-party certification programme (SA8000, OHSAS 18001 or ISO14001); and - strong internal controls that include a review of management systems and corrective action for non-conformances.

-A remote desktop mid-term review is required if ALL of the below apply

-- The certification audit identified up to two minor non-conformances for critical provisions, or up to four minor nonconformances in total. - All non-conformances raised by the certification audit can be verified through documentary objective evidence, and there is no need for: - employee interviews; - on-site document sampling (i.e. wage or working-hour records); - in-person reviews of health and safety or building changes; or - in-person reviews of confidential documents. - Any anticipated changes to the certification scope will not affect current conformance ratings. - There is no risk of non-conformance with critical provisions.
+A mid-term review is not required if ALL of the below apply A remote desktop mid-term review is required if ALL of the below apply An on-site mid-term review is required if ANY of the below apply There are no non-conformances.
+No known or anticipated changes to the certification scope will arise before recertification.
+The risk of changes to current conformance ratings and management controls is low.
+For each 'recognised' provision during the certification period, there is: a third-party certification programme (SA8000, OHSAS 18001 or ISO14001); and strong internal controls that include a review of management The certification audit identified up to two minor non-conformances for critical provisions, or up to four minor non-conformances in total.
+All non-conformances raised by the certification audit can be verified through documentary objective evidence, and there is no need for: employee interviews; on-site document sampling (i.e. wage or working-hour records); in-person reviews of health and safety or building changes; or in-person reviews of confidential documents.
+Any anticipated changes to the The certification audit identified three or more minor non-conformances for critical provisions, or five or more non-conformances in total.
+Known and anticipated changes to certification scope will arise before recertification.
+A recognised third-party certification programme will stop being supported before recertification.
+There are facilities that risk non-conformance with critical provisions.
+The lead auditor presents a compelling reason for requesting S systems and corrective action for non-conformances. certification scope will not affect current conformance ratings.There is no risk of non-conformance with critical provisions. an on-site review.